Kandy-IO/kandy-link-ios-sdk/tutorials/MobileSDK iOS User Guide.md

 Note that, it is strongly recommended **not** to use this API during an ongoing call operation (e.g. mid-call events).
 A configuration change will affect the ongoing call and this may cause unstable WebRTC behavior.

 For the replacing codec payload number feature, the MobileSDK user have to create an instance of the CodecToReplace model class and set the codecDefinition (the definition of the codec that can be seen on the rtpmap in SDP, e.g. "telephone-event/8000" or "opus/48000/2") and payloadNumber (e.g. "101" or "96" etc.) parameters.
-After creation of CodecToReplace object(s), they should be set to Mobile SDK through `setReplaceCodecSet` API on `Configuration` class.
+After creation of CodecToReplace object(s), they should be set to Mobile SDK through `setcodecPayloadTypeSet` API on `Configuration` class.

-After the Mobile SDK user set the ReplaceCodecSet configuration, all of the local offer call SDPs will be generated with the specified codec payload numbers and there will be no modification done on remote SDPs and local answer SDPs.
+After the Mobile SDK user set the codecPayloadTypeSet configuration, all of the local offer call SDPs will be generated with the specified codec payload numbers and there will be no modification done on remote SDPs and local answer SDPs.

 <hr/>
 <h5>NOTE</h5>